 We are much more likely to believe something that is consistent with our own beliefs.
 It can be very difficult for people to change their beliefs.

 In Life, the Universe and Everything (part of the Hitchhiker’s Guide to the Galaxy series), Douglas Adams explains our inability to see new information as a result of the Someone Else’s Problem field.
 Effrafax of Wug utilised the SEP field to create an invisibility device that would run for a hundred years on a single torch battery.
-It relied on people’s inability to see anything that:
+It relied on people’s inability to see anything that they:

 - do not want to,